My primary interest lies in the field of Computational Neuroscience. Below is a high level description of my research objectives.

 Research Objective

-My principal research objective has been to determine the nature of the abstract computational device that recurrent systems of spiking neurons in the brain are a physical embodiment of.
+My principal research objective has been to determine the nature of the abstract computational device that recurrent (and feedforward) systems of spiking neurons in the brain are a physical embodiment of.
 My approach has been to address the issue in stages, namely, to first determine the salient dynamical characteristics of such systems, and subsequently, to exploit this knowledge to arrive at a principled resolution of the matter.

 I have been pursuing the following questions with regard to the dynamics of systems of spiking neurons in the brain.